About Penny

 What do I want my students to learn through Alexander Technique?

 I want them to experience a unified field of attention: a conscious awareness and flexibility, that empowers them to choose for themselves what they want to do and how to do it; to open themselves to learning; to be in relationship with the world about them, living in the present, here and now.
 And when that happens, life becomes effortless, magical, and easy.
 We enjoy the journey.
-And in finding this state, postural problems, vocal difficulties, pain, discomfort, tension, stress diminish and/or disappear.
+And in finding this state, postural problems, vocal difficulties, pain, discomfort, tension, stress, all diminish and/or disappear.

 And I can’t think of a better way than Alexander Technique for that.